Germanicus: Interim

-Commander of Germania
+Commander of Roman campaigns in Germania

-In AD 13, Augustus appointed him commander of the forces in the Rhine, which totaled eight legions and was about one-third of Rome's total military force.
+In AD 13, Augustus appointed him commander of the forces at the Rhine, which totaled eight legions and was about one-third of Rome's total military force.
 The next year in August, Augustus died and on 17 September the Senate met to confirm Tiberius as princeps.
 That day the Senate also dispatched a delegation to Germanicus' camp to send its condolences for the death of his grandfather and to grant him proconsular imperium.
 The delegation would not arrive until October.

 In Germany and Illyricum, the legions were in mutiny.
 In Germany, the legions in mutiny were those of the Lower Rhine under Aulus Caecina (the V Alaudae, XXI Rapax, I Germanica, and XX Valeria Victrix).
 The army of the Lower Rhine was stationed in summer quarters on the border of the Ubii.
 They had not been paid the bonuses promised them by Augustus and, when it became clear a response from Tiberius was not forthcoming, they revolted.
 Germanicus dealt with the troops in Germania, and Tiberius' son Drusus dealt with Illyricum.

 The army of the Lower Rhine sought an increase in pay, the reduction of their service to 16 years (down from 20) to mitigate the hardship of their military tasks, and vengeance against the centurions for their cruelty.
 After Germanicus arrived, the soldiers listed their complaints to him and attempted to proclaim him emperor.
 His open and affable manners made him popular with the soldiers, but he remained loyal to the emperor.
 When news of the mutiny reached the army of the Upper Rhine under Gaius Silius (the Legions II Augusta, XIII Gemina, XVI Gallica, and XIV Gemina) a meeting was held to meet their demands.
 Germanicus negotiated a settlement: